Treasurer of the

 Muscogee Creek Indian Freedmen Band

-Rhonda K. Grayson received her education in the Oklahoma City public school system, a graduate of Douglass High school.
+Rhonda received her education in the Oklahoma City public school system, a graduate of Douglass High school.
 She earned a Bachelor of Science degree from the University of Central Oklahoma in 1991.

-In her professional career, Rhonda manages a large department for a Fortune 100 corporation where she has been employed for the past seventeen years in the Oklahoma City market.
+In her professional career, Rhonda manages a large department for a Fortune 100 corporation where she has been employed for the past nineteen years in the Oklahoma City market.

 She enjoys family research and is passionate about the history and plight of the African Indian people.
 Because of the influence of her grandfather, Mitchell Grayson, Rhonda has always been keenly aware of her African Creek and Chickasaw ancestry.
 Her grandfather spoke often of his grandmother, Adeline Grayson, and the fact that she only spoke the Creek language.